RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

 Notes:
 * If you're provisioning an RStudio instance with studies selected, these studies will only get mounted on your instance once you click on the RStudio workspace's "Terminal" tab.
 * If you started a previously stopped RStudio instance (manually or automatically) and connect to it, you might see an error dialog box saying the session closed abruptly.
 Although this typically does not affect your data, it is recommended to quit your session from within your RStudio workspace before stopping the instance through SWB.
 * The auto-stop feature is enabled by default and configured to 1 hour.
-For configuring a different auto-stop timeout, please assign the MAX_IDLE_MINUTES value accordingly in main/solution/machine-images/config/infra/files/rstudio/check-idle(Give our repo link) and redeploy the machine-images SDC.
+For configuring a different auto-stop timeout, please assign the MAX_IDLE_MINUTES value accordingly in [link](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/tree/main/RStudio/machine-images/config/infra/files/rstudio/check-idle) and redeploy the machine-images SDC.
 * To disable auto-stop, assign the value 0 to MAX_IDLE_MINUTES and redeploy machine-images SDC.

 ## Start and Stop workspace
 RStudio workspaces can be stopped when not in use.
 Click the stop button to stop the workspace, and click the start button to start the workspace again.

 ## EDIT CIDR
 We can edit CIDR blocks by adding or deleting.
-This block will determine who can access the RStudio.
+This block will determine who can access the RStudio. <br />
 **NOTE**: We can add upto 4 CIDR blocks for port 443.

 ## Common connection issues